xster/flutter-wiki/Writing-a-golden-file-test-for-package:flutter.md

 By following the preceding guide to golden file testing, you may have found that pre-submit testing does not generate a tryjob on the [Flutter Gold](https://flutter-gold.skia.org/?query=source_type%3Dflutter) dashboard.
 In order for Gold to authenticate during pre-submit testing, contributor permissions are also authenticated.
 As a first-time contributor, the necessary permissions will not be granted until you land your first change.

 You can still make changes to golden files though!
 In this special case, cc @Piinks on your pull request for assistance.
 An _ignore_ can be put in place on the [Flutter Gold](https://flutter-gold.skia.org/?query=source_type%3Dflutter) dashboard that is associated with the affected test(s) and pull request, making it possible to land your change.
 Currently, checking in golden files this way requires the assistance of a Googler, who will also need to triage the image after it lands.

-## Golden File Changes from flutter/engine

-Currently, changes from flutter/engine require a manual roll to land so that the current engine sheriff can address the golden file changes.
-The changes can be viewed under [ChangeLists](https://flutter-gold.skia.org/changelists) on the [Flutter Gold](https://flutter-gold.skia.org/?query=source_type%3Dflutter) dashboard.

-If the changes generated by the engine are not desirable, the related change that caused them will need to be reverted for the engine roll to proceed.
-You may mark the undesirable image results negative to prevent regressions in the future.
-If the changes are ok, you can mark the images positive and proceed with the roll.

-The need for a manual engine roll is temporary, with resolution being tracked in this bug: https://github.com/flutter/flutter/issues/48744